-• Because virtual database servers are managed by the system, you cannot log in to virtual database servers by using SSH or remote desktop.
+- Because virtual database servers are managed by the system, you cannot log in to virtual database servers by using SSH or remote desktop. - The TCP timeout value of virtual database servers is one hour.
+This value cannot be changed. - In the database service, the checksum functions of database engines are enabled.